Cindy (film)

-Cindy is a 1978 American musical television film that features an entirely African-American cast.
+Cindy is a 1978 American musical television movie, shot on videotape and first broadcast on the ABC television network, with an entirely African-American cast.
 Directed by William A. Graham, the film is an urbanized retelling of Cinderella.

 Plot

 After World War II, Cindy (Woodard) has moved from the south to live in Harlem with her newly blended family.
 She finds herself constantly abused by her stepmother and stepsisters.
 Her father (Mitchell) provides some comfort but cannot prevent the abuse entirely.
 One night, she meets Captain Joe Prince (Davis) and is swept off her feet.
-Soon after, a romance ensues.
+A romance soon ensues.